 Do hire globally: One of the advantages of going remote, is that the sky’s the limit for finding great talent.
 The Job Preparedness Index surveyed recruiters and hiring managers and found 75 percent wouldn’t hire outside of their immediate geographical area.
 So there is a pool of great untapped candidates being overlooked by most recruiters.
 Why not capitalize on this oversight to build your company’s success?

 Plus, hiring employees with various cultural background will bring different perspectives to your company.
 You may get a great idea from one of these employees that never entered your mind.
 Not to mention if you are a startup where every hour counts, having employees in different timezones allows for work around the clock.
 And if customer service is part of your business, different time zones allows for quicker responses to customers.
 All in all, diversifying your talent base, will make your business more rounded.

-Don’t rely solely on email: When you go from an office setting to a remote setting, communication becomes even more important.
+Don’t rely solely on email: When you go from an office setting to a remote setting, team communication becomes even more important.
 Employees at a physical office can walk to a co-worker’s desk and ask questions.
 Bosses can ask team members where a project stands.
 When your staff is remote, you don’t have this luxury.

 To communicate, you may think email will work well.
 The issue with this communication vehicle is there is a lag time.
 A person may not see your email right away and you need instant communication back.
 Plus, with several email chains flying around, sometimes it’s hard to figure out what the resolution was.
 And people write differently than they talk.
 Communication over email can be confusing and a positive tone can be easily misconstrued as a negative one.